 Cho Oishi - Fine Japanese.
-Its in the Highland/Hollywood Mall area.
+It’s in the Highland/Hollywood Mall area.
 I haven’t been here, but I am told on good authority (thanks @jaxbra) that its good and has a huge menu.
-The serve was good too.
-I think I will defiantly been checking this place out in 2019!
-Looks reasonably priced too.
+The service was good too.
+I think I will defiantly be checking this place out in 2019!
+It looks reasonably priced too.
 Menu HERE

 There is a CVS right past on N. Sycamore Ave. and Hollywood BLVD.
 Its just west of LA LA Land across from The Hollywood Roosevelt Hotel.
 You can find alcohol there as well as water and all kinds of other snacks.
 GET WATER!
 Keep a bottle of water on you for the lines.
 You will be glad you did.
 Jeremy (@movie155) just alerted me to the fact that they recently opened a Walgreens next to the theater and someone else said there is a Trader Joe’s at 1600 and Vine south of Hollywood Boulevard for a healthier option.
 (Thank you @MaxineFaulk1).
 I was also told that you may even use Instacart to have groceries delivered.
 That may be something to consider as well.
 Thank you again Jax, that is actually brilliant and something I would have loved when I was sick my first year!
 (Please tip your driver though guys, they don’t get the full tip you designate when you place the order)

-I give Jameson's Irish Pub a thumbs down for flat beer, bad service and food that was spoiled, over priced and made me sick.
+I give Jameson's Irish Pub a thumbs down for a flat beer, bad service, and food that was spoiled, overpriced and made me sick.